It is the responsibility of the applicant to complete the “What is your evidence” column of the form in preparation for their interview.

 Part Two: The ACPE Certification Process

-The training ACPE Certified Educator will arrange for the applicant’s interview.
+The training educator will arrange for the applicant’s interview.
 The interview committee will be comprised of three persons.
 The interview can be arranged in person or via video conference and will include the following persons:

-- The training ACPE Certified Educator from the local center
+- The training educator from the local center

-- A representative of the Certification Commission who will be assigned by the Chair of the Commission or Certification Coordinator in the national office
+- A Certification Commission Reviewer who will be assigned by the Chair of the Commission or Certification Coordinator in the ACPE office

-- Another ACPE Certified Educator from outside of the center, who is part of the National Faculty (selected by the training ACPE Certified Educator).
+- An ACPE Certified Educator from outside of the center, who is part of the National Faculty (selected by the training ACPE Certified Educator) and who has not been the applicant’s educator for any previous units of CPE

-If either the Commission Representative or the local ACPE Certified Educator determines that an applicant has not met the required competencies, they shall request a conference call with the ACPE Certified Educator from the local center to discuss their concerns.
+If either the Commission Representative or the ACPE Certified Educator/National Faculty Member determines that an applicant has not met the required competencies, they shall request a conference call with the ACPE Certified Educator from the local center to discuss their concerns.
 The group must reach a consensus as to how to proceed with the process, seeking consultation from the Chair of the Commission as needed.

 Upon completion of the assessment of the applicant’s materials and the interview process, the committee shall determine the applicant’s level of competence and suitability for the certification process.
-The decision shall require a minimum of two votes for acceptance.
+The decision shall require a unanimous for acceptance.
 Following the committee’s deliberation, feedback will be provided to the applicant.

 - Applicants who are accepted into the process are granted the title Certified Educator Candidate and the center will be invoiced for the yearly fee.